Amid Palestinian doubts, Trump to share Mideast peace plan with Israelis

 Palestinians fear the plan will dash their hopes for an independent state in the West Bank, Gaza Strip and East Jerusalem, areas Israel captured in the 1967 Middle East war.

 “They probably won’t want it initially,” Trump said.
 “But I think in the end they will...
 It’s very good for them.
 In fact it’s overly good to them.
 So we’ll see what happens.
-Now without them, we don’t do the deal and that’s okay.”
+Now without them, we don’t do the deal and that’s OK.”

 Trump added, “We think there’s a very good chance that they’re going to want this.”